How George Michael Evolved From Teen Idol to Inspiration

 When he did come out in public, shortly after having been arrested for lewd behavior in a public restroom, eight years after “Freedom ’90,” Michael said his sexuality was an enigma, even to him, but his music was always honest.
 “The songs that I wrote when I was with women were really about women, and the songs that I’ve written since have been fairly obviously about men,” he said.
 “So I think in terms of my work, I’ve never been reticent in terms of defining my sexuality.”

-That was the year I graduated from high school, and I remember two conflicting emotions: Vicarious pride that a sex symbol like George Michael could be out and public about being gay, and fear that his coming out would mean the end of his career, a warning shot to men like me.
+That was the year I graduated from high school, and I remember two conflicting emotions: vicarious pride that a sex symbol like George Michael could be out and public about being gay, and fear that his coming out would mean the end of his career, a warning shot to men like me.

 Instead, six months after he came out, he released “Outside,” the brazen, cheeky lead single on his greatest-hits compilation, coyly titled Ladies & Gentlemen: The Best of George Michael.
 It was neither his best song nor an enduring chart-topper, but it got plenty of radio play, and the album sold well.
 In one stroke, he reminded the world of his immense musical talent, and proved that his brilliance and sex appeal could still move records even after he discarded his teen idol image, and even after the world knew he was gay.
 Three years later, I started coming out myself.